teoat/zenith/docs/architecture/VISION_10_10.md

 ## 1. Executive Summary

-The 378x492 platform is evolving from a single-point auditing tool into a **Command-and-Control Workspace** for financial forensics.
+The Zenith platform is evolving from a single-point auditing tool into a **Command-and-Control Workspace** for financial forensics.
 This vision merges advanced fraud detection with Anti-Money Laundering (AML) pillars, anchored by a legal jurisprudence framework.

 ## 2. Global Orchestration: The Project Switcher